Swimming with a diaper doesn’t have to be messy and confusing!

 Swim Diaper Tip #3

-When on holiday, bring at least 3 disposable swim diapers for each day you plan to swim with your child, and bring 3 additional ones as backup.
+Plan things before you and your little one go on holiday.
+Bring at least 3 disposable swim diapers for each day you plan to swim together.
+Always have 3 backup swim diapers on hand as well.